 - Warranty: 3 year Manufacturer’s...

 - Dual Restraint System: The...

 The Abiie Beyond wooden high chair will last your child from 6 months to adult!
 This high chair easily converts to meet your child’s seating requirements at any age.
 You can also choose from a 3-point or 5-point harness.

-No tools necessary to transform via the Abiie EZ Seat system.
+No tools are necessary to transform via the Abiie EZ Seat system.
 This high chair comes with a removable tray, tray cover, backrest cushion, and seat cushion.